knoorbakhsh/knoorbakhsh.github.io/_pages/about.md

 **Trivia**
 - In my non-academic life, I enjoy swimming and skiing.
-I am a professional swimmer with more than ten years of experience in top national teams and competitions.
+I am a professional swimmer (3 times national champion) with more than ten years of experience in top national teams and competitions.